Hip Labral Reconstruction

 - Capsular Plication: Tightening of the joint capsule to reduce excessive movement and improve stability.

-Rehabilitation after Labral Reconstruction:
+Rehabilitation after Hip Labral Reconstruction

 Postoperative rehabilitation is critical for a successful recovery.
 Physical therapy typically begins soon after surgery, focusing on restoring range of motion, improving strength, and gradually increasing weight-bearing activities.
 Full recovery can take several months, with most patients returning to their normal activities around 4-6 months, possibly 1 year for maximal recovery.